bids-standard/bids-specification/src/schema/README.md

 Portions of the BIDS specification are defined using YAML files, in order to make the specification machine-readable.

-Currently, the only portion of the specification that relies on this schema is the Entity Table, but any changes to the specification should be mirrored in the schema.
+Currently, the portions of the specification that rely on this schema are the entity tables, entity definitions, filename templates, and metadata tables.
+Any changes to the specification should be mirrored in the schema.

 ## The format of the schema